not-first/mcpack/README.md

 ---

-`pack` command to pack the datapack into a distributable zip file.
+`zip` command to pack the datapack into a distributable zip file.

-- Zip with current settings (y/N)

-- If previous prompt denied, define pack format to zip for.
-Use the same pack format select as above.

-It could have to option to zip for a certain pack format and shows an output information of what it packed.
+- folder name (optional, only if not in a datapack folder)

 ---
 Features: